MGA Race to Makkah UK Alevio

 • Hole 18

-9.4 If a tie remains, the MGA Championship Committee shall determine the result.
+9.4 If a tie remains unresolved, the MGA Championship Committee shall determine the final result.

 10. Rules, Conduct & Pace of Play